aryandhawan/Greedy-Best-First-Search/README.md

 # Greedy-Best-First-Search
-this is the basic implementation of GBFS in python OOPS
+This is the basic implementation of GBFS in python OOPS This is also one of the basic algorithms of AI/ML
+Any suggestions are welcome and optimisations also